Small Camper Remodel Tips, Ideas, & Makeover Cost

 Image Source: allthingswithpurpose.com

-For RV upholstery, we recommend using indoor-outdoor fabric to make it more durable and easy to clean.
-On the other hand, the RV owner used two different materials to make the new covers.
+We recommend using indoor-outdoor fabric for RV upholstery to make it more durable and easy to clean.
+However, the RV owner used two different materials to make the new covers.

 AFTER: